darielmedr/clapping-revolution/README.md

-# RevolucionDeLosAplausos

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.
+# Revolucion de los Aplausos

+This project is an article from [Periodismo de Barrio]('https://www.periodismodebarrio.org/').

+## TODO

+- Adjust balls (particles) length on screen resize
+- Compute balls (particles) with a web worker to improve performance

 ## Development server